godaddy/gasket/packages/gasket-cli/docs/plugins.md

 ## Testing

-Because Gasket plugins are just Objects of functions, it's fairly trivial to test them.
-For example, let's say we have this plugin which hooks the `start` lifecycle.
+Because Gasket plugins are just objects of functions, they are relatively easy to test.
+For example, let's say we have this plugin, which hooks the `start`
+lifecycle:

 ```js
 module.exports = {